 6. You Live Beyond Your Means

 Mature people are mindful of their finances and take care to live within their means.
 They don’t feel entitled to luxury goods or services, like buying the latest iPhone every year or leasing a brand new car every few years or buying expensive furniture on credit.
 Immature people not only feel entitled to these things, but drive themselves into debt chasing after them.
 When your checkbook isn’t balanced, neither will be your life be in balance.
+It’s okay to look for ways to live a lavish life, but still save money.

 7. You Never Make Sacrifices